tmpfs/trucks/doc/readme/compiler.md

 > TODO: implement and document the transform phase

+<? @exec {json} node doc/readme/compiler-transform.js ?>

+Note that some data has been omitted from the example output for brevity.

 ### Generate

 After transformation the generate phase will concatenate all the css and transformed javascript code.

 <? @exec {json} node doc/readme/compiler-generate.js ?>

-Note some data omitted from the example output for brevity.
+Note that some data has been omitted from the example output for brevity.